-The use of vaccination requirements will be prohibited for all people accessing essential health and disability services.
+- The use of vaccination requirements will be prohibited for all people accessing essential health and disability services.
 Examples of these include (but are not limited to):

 - Primary care services

 - Specialist clinics

 - Laboratories and imaging services

 - Public and private hospitals

 - Maternity care

 - Hospice services

-- · Oral healthcare services
+- Oral healthcare services

 - Mental Health care services

 - Ambulances and emergency care

 - Aged residential care services

-The definition of a designated premises, includes health services that are partly or wholly funded by:
+- The definition of a designated premises, includes health services that are partly or wholly funded by:

 - the Ministry of Health;

 - Oranga Tamariki Ministry for Children;

 - the Ministry of Social Development;

 - the Department of Corrections;

 - a district health board;

 - Veterans' Affairs New Zealand; and

 - the Accident Compensation Corporation.

-Yes - my premises is a designated premises.
-Requesting vaccine passes is prohibited.
-Where vaccine requirements are prohibited, a place/service/PCBU cannot limit the kind of service provided to patrons based on their vaccination status but they can implement other health and safety measures (e.g. making unvaccinated customers use the self-checkout counters only).
+- If yes requesting vaccine passes is prohibited.
+Where vaccine requirements

+are prohibited, a place/service/PCBU cannot limit the kind of service provided

+to patrons based on their vaccination status but they can implement other

+health and safety measures (e.g. making unvaccinated customers use the selfcheckout counters only).

-No - my premises is not a designated premises.
-Go to step 3.
+- If no go to step 3.

-There is a mixture of premises used for different purposes.
-Go through steps 1-5 to determine the requirements for each separate part and then to step 6 for settings on multipurpose facilities and how to assess the requirements for the whole premises.
+- There is a mixture of premises used for different purposes.
+Go through steps

+1 5 to determine the requirements for each separate part and then to step 6 for settings on multi-purpose facilities and how to assess the requirements for the whole premises.

+We have had an inquiry about ensuring that health services provided by physiotherapy practices can continue to operate within a pool or gym complex.
+If a designated business as described above:

+- A business or service in control of premises (premises A) that people must enter for the purpose of accessing designated premises, or goods or services from those designated premises: - a) must allow them to enter premises A for that purpose; and - b) may require them to enter premises A through identified access ways for designated premises only; and - c) must not request them to produce a CVC or other evidence of being vaccinated against COVID-19, for the purpose of accessing designated premises.

+It will be important to think about how accessible any alternative access routes will be to ensure clients can access the physio services.